Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       -h, --help            show this help message and exit

     basic arguments:
-      --project_path [PROJECT_PATH], -pj [PROJECT_PATH]
+      --project_path PROJECT_PATH, -pj PROJECT_PATH
                             Path of the project folder.
-If none is given, the current directory is used.
       --ftp_path FTP_PATH, -F FTP_PATH
-                            Path of NCBI FTP where can download the required files.
+                            Path of folder on the NCBI FTP server where the required files are located.
       --ref_fasta, -f       Download fasta files of the reference.
 Default is False.
       --ref_gff, -g         Download gff files of the reference.
 Default is False.